akt12345/burger/README.md

 # Burger Application

+---

 ## Overview

 I created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 Handlebars generated my HTML.

-[x] Restaurant app that lets users input the names of burgers they'd like to eat.
+* Restaurant app that lets users input the names of burgers they'd like to eat.

-[x] Whenever a user submits a burger's name,  app displays the burger on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name,  app displays the burger on the left side of the page -- waiting to be devoured.

-[x] Each burger in the waiting area also has a `Devour it!` button.
+* Each burger in the waiting area also has a `Devour it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-[x] Stores every burger in a database, whether devoured or not.
+* Stores every burger in a database, whether devoured or not.

 ## Home Page
 <a href="burgerApp.jpg" target="_blank"><img src="burgerApp.jpg" alt="Burger Application" style="max-width:100%;"></a>